-ELR Illustrative Example: Improving OpportuntiesEnglish Learner Roadmap Illustrative Example from Fresno Unified School District on Improving Post-Secondary Opportunites by Addressing System Inequity.
+ELR Illustrative Example: Improving OpportuntiesEnglish Learner Roadmap (ELR) Illustrative Example from Fresno Unified School District on Improving Post-Secondary Opportunities by Addressing System Inequity.

 Illustrative Example Overview

 The Fresno Unified School District has approximately 73,000 students, with English learners comprising 21 percent of the population.
 In 2009, then-Superintendent Mike Hanson formed the Equity and Access Partnership with the University of California (UC), Merced, to address areas of inequity in the system and to improve the post-secondary opportunities of Fresno students.
 In the words of the Superintendent, the purpose of the partnership was “to provide all students with an equal opportunity to graduate with the greatest number of postsecondary choices from the widest array of options.”

 Within the district, the Office of Equity and Access, led by Jorge Aguilar (now Superintendent of Sacramento City School District), began by developing a data dashboard to identify students who were not applying to California State Universities (CSUs) and UCs, although they were qualified to attend.
 Upon further investigation, Equity and Access team members identified the root cause of this mismatch—Fresno Unified School District seniors were not always aware of all the college options that were available to them based on their academic profile.

 In response, the district developed I Am Ready college packets that provided individualized information to students and their families about the colleges and universities for which students were eligible.
 High school counselors participated in two days of training to learn about student eligibility to CSU and UC campuses so that they could better inform students about their post-secondary options.